xpmethod/torn-apart/docs/_reflections/moacir_p_de_sa_pereira_2.md

 and interacting with the government contracting machine.
 In one visualization, a messy ball of yarn shows how interconnected companies are with the various governmental needs in the awards they win.
-A company like CoreCivic provide “security guards and patrol services” (which we categorize under “The Threat of Violence”), “correctional institutions” (“Walls”), and “facilities support services” (“Surveillance”).
+A company like CoreCivic provides “security guards and patrol services” (which we categorize under “The Threat of Violence”), “correctional institutions” (“Walls”), and “facilities support services” (“Surveillance”).
-Firms like CoreCivic, or even more abstract management and consulting firms like Booz Hamilton, have their fingers in various ICE contracting pies.
+Companies like CoreCivic, or even more abstract management and consulting firms like Booz Hamilton, have their fingers in various ICE contracting pies.

 Nevertheless, there are not actually that many companies that are that